thomasdfeeley/tf/content/articles/hyperdecanting.md

 featuredimage: ""
 featuredimagealt: ""
 ---

+Drinking cheap wine is a collegiate right of passage.
+It may lack flavor, but it pretty much does the trick.
+All the better if you live close to a Trader Joe's and can grab some Charles Shaw Two Buck Chuck.
+Which, coincidentally, was _actually_ two bucks when I was in college.

+Anyway, keeping with the collegiate theme, for a long time, I stayed away from cheap red wine, or red wine at all I guess.
+Then over time, you grow up, your tastes change, and then you try things.
+Such is life.

+One thing I wish I had known then, besides the need to aerate red wine, I mean really, what college kid owns a decanter (don't answer that), was that I could substitute a cheap aerator for the party blender!

+In order to improve the taste of cheap red wine, I could have used the blender to hyperdecant it.
+Which, if you think about it, is really a total college move.
+Poor form on my part.

+Anyway, to learn more, read on.

 <figure>
   <img class="lazy" src="/img/articles/trader-joes-wine.jpg" alt="The two buck chuck wine display at Trader Joe's" width="960" height="720" />